scheinerman/SimplePadics.jl/README.md

 ## To Do List

-### Promotion rules
+### Promotion Rules

-Arithmetic that mixes `Padic` with `Integer` or `Rational` is coded without the use of promotion rules.
+Arithmetic that mixes `Padic` numbers with `Integer` or `Rational` numbers is coded without the use of promotion rules.
 I need to learn how those work and re-implement arithmetic accordingly.

-### Accessing the `Nemo` underlying data
+### Accessing the `Nemo` Underlying Data

 I should provide a way to access the underlying data element of type `padic` (from Nemo).
 A `Padic` number is a `struct` with only one field, `x::padic`.
 So for now, one can get that value by just using `a.x` where `a` is a `Padic`.
 ```julia